gallegojaime/procras/README.md

 ## Removing deadlines
 The `spremove` command allows to remove the rows listed by `splist` with ease.
 Its syntax is `spremove [-f FILE] rowNumber [moreRowNumbers...]`.

 Takes as many row numbers as you need.
-Careful: the number of a row changes, because its row ID is the line number itself.
+CAREFUL: numbers of rows can change after a deletion, because its row ID is the relative line number itself.
-If you delete lines, the numbering will be updated, as shown with a new execution of `splist`.
+If you delete lines, the numbering will be updated.
+Therefore, check them with a new execution of `splist`.

 For its functionality, `spremove` first writes into a temporary file with a trailing tilde (~), and then this file replaces the old one.

+More detailed information is reachable by calling `splist -h` or `splist --help`.

 # Default flat file
 The "flat file" which st-procras uses as a database is the dotfile `.stprocras-events` in the `$HOME` directory.